3-ark/Cognito---alpha/DOCS.md

 ## web search

 ~Basic~ web augmentation for your chats.
-Enter your web search query, and Bruside will load up an async web search to answer your questions based on live public data.
+Enter your web search query, and Cognito will load up an async web search to answer your questions based on live public data.

 Context awareness
 ```ts